-Don’t get angry, focus on your self-perceived inadequacies, or quit your job.
-It’s not personal, it’s about maintaining the integrity of the final project to prevent resource-sapping issues further down the line.
+Don't get angry, focus on your self-perceived inadequacies, or quit your job.
+It's not personal, it's about maintaining the integrity of the codebase to prevent issues down the line.

-Read the feedback carefully, at least twice, before you implement recommended changes.
-Understand what you are being asked before doing.
+Read the feedback carefully before implementing recommended changes.
+Understand what you are being asked to do and why.

-Ask for additional explanations from your senior if her explanations are not 100% clear.
+Ask for additional explanations from your senior developer if their explanations are not 100% clear.

-Try and improve the quality of your code from week to week.
-Do not compare yourself to others in your team, but instead focus on understanding on what you need to learn to improve and move forward from your current level.
-Ask for guidance from your team in order to pinpoint specific areas you’d like to improve.
+Try to continually improve the code's quality.
+Do not compare yourself to others in your team.
+Focus instead on understanding what you must learn to improve and advance.
+Ask for guidance from your team to pinpoint specific areas for improvement.

-We strongly recommend you give this enlightning blog post by a local Portland Developer Relations Manager Brook Shelley a read through.
-It covers many topics, not just pull requests, and is a quick , insightful, and entertaining read!
+We strongly recommend this enlightening blog post by Portland Developer Relations Manager Brook Shelley.
+It covers many topics, not just pull requests, and is a quick, insightful, and entertaining read!